 - Discovery

 - Proof (and of Mathematics)

 - Digital-Assistance

 - Experimentation (in Maths and in Science)

+- Reproducibility and Simplification

 II.
-(Some few of) Five Numbers:
+(Some few of) Five Numbers

-- p(n)
+- p(n) Pi type a

-- π

-- φ(n)
+- tau(n)

-- ζ(3)
+- zeta(3)

-- 1/π
+- 1/Pi

 "Keynes distrusted intellectual rigour of the Ricardian type as likely to get in the way of original thinking and saw that it was not uncommon to hit on a valid conclusion before finding a logical path to it." - Sir Alec Cairncross, 1996